Health department calls for volunteers as resources are stretched

 ALBANY, N.Y.
-(NEWS10) — Albany County announced on Friday that its coronavirus numbers have reached an all time high.
-This comes as the health department said it needs volunteers to join its Medical Reserve Corp.
+(NEWS10) — Albany County announced on Friday that its coronavirus numbers have reached an all-time high.
+This comes as the health department said it needs volunteers to join its Medical Reserve Corps (MRC).

 “Our department staff are taxed to their limits,” said Albany County Health Director Dr. Elizabeth Whalen.